 Importance of Serving Healthy Foods:

 Kids are sweet enough.
-Sugary drinks like fruit drinks, soda, sports drinks, and sweetened waters are the largest source of added sugars for children as young as two and don’t belong in early care and education (or childcare)
+Sugary drinks like fruit drinks, sports drinks, sweetened waters and soda are the largest source of added sugars for children as young as two and don’t belong in early care and education (ECE).

 Start kids off right with water.
 Making the switch from unhealthy drinks to healthy ones cuts calories kids don’t need.
 Water is the best choice for children who are thirsty between meals.